discord-net/Discord.Net/docs/faq/getting-started.md

 ## How do I add my bot to my server/guild?

-You can do so by using the [permissions calculator] provided by FiniteReality.
+You can do so by using the [permission calculator] provided by FiniteReality.
 This tool allows you to set the permissions that the bot will be added with, and invite the bot into your guild.
 With this method,